astronomer/devrel-public-workshops-archive/content/use-case-architecture/index.en.md

 - Batch processing of approval requests

 ### Built-in Backfills
-- UI-driven historical data processing
+- UI-driven historical data processing (can also be triggered via API and CLI)
 - Progress tracking and monitoring
 - Flexible reprocessing options